dokun1/Vaux/README.md

 At WWDC2019, Apple announced functionality for a new feature in Swift called [Function Builders](https://github.com/rjmccall/swift-evolution/blob/function-builders/proposals/XXXX-function-builders.md).
 The core functionality of Vaux, which includes a Swift DSL for HTML, is heavily inspired by this proposal and corresponding examples.
 As such, this library exists with two primary goals:

-- Provide an underpinning for future potential opinionated frameworks for web interfaces written in Swift.
+- Provide an underpinning for future potential opinionated frameworks for web interfaces written in Swift (for example, [this](https://github.com/dokun1/SwiftWebUI)).
 - Learn more about function builders.

 At the time of this library's first open source release, it is standing tall on the shoulders of giants, and gratitude is in order.